 - Kalamata Olives: These have a meaty texture and add a delicious briny flavor to the salad.
 If you prefer a more subtle flavor, black olives are a great substitute.

-- Pepperoncini: These peppers are mildly spicy and slightly sweet.
+- Pepperoncini: Pepperoncini peppers are mildly spicy and slightly sweet.
 They’re a big flavor-booster in this salad, but you can leave them out if you’re not a fan of heat.

 - Parmesan Cheese: I recommend using shredded Parmesan cheese, rather than grated, for maximum flavor.